isomerpages/govtech-stp/_student-pass-holder-lane/00a-stpl-overview.md

 ### **Travelling from Hong Kong under the Air Travel Bubble (ATB) Arrangement**

+STP holders must secure MOE's entry approval before travelling to Singapore, and should do so by applying through their education institutions.

 STP holders travelling from Hong Kong to Singapore may take either:
 <ol style="font-size:18px; list-style-type:upper-alpha;">
   <li style="font-size:18px; line-height:1.5;">a flight designated by the Singapore Government and Hong Kong Government under the ATB; or